 A Wellbeing of Women survey found that one in four women consider leaving their jobs because of menopausal symptoms, which can include anxiety, depression, poor sleep, headaches, an inability to concentrate and more.
 Through our own research we also found that 57% of women going through the menopause experienced a hostile workplace environment which went on to impact their wellbeing and ability to work.

 The majority of women surveyed also don’t feel comfortable talking about the menopause at work or informing their line managers about what they are going through.
 Even when women do bring it up, a recent Trade Unions Congress Wales survey found that six out of ten female workers saw it treated as a joke when they raised it.
 As a result, there have already been successful employment tribunals against employers.

-The positive news is that according to our research, most workplaces are potentially interested in developing a standalone menopause policy and most of the required adjustments are either free or relatively inexpensive to implement.
+The positive news is that, according to our research, most workplaces are potentially interested in developing a standalone menopause policy.
+Furthermore, most of the required adjustments are either free or relatively inexpensive to implement.

 1. Create and implement a Menopause Policy

 - A policy provides clarity for managers and employees by, for example, setting out key responsibilities and signposting to sources of support.